10 Tips for Planning a Fantastic Wedding on a Budget

 1. Determine (and stick to) your wedding budget.

 Planning a wedding can be overwhelming enough without having to worry about how you’re going to finance the event.
-So that means before doing the fun stuff like choosing your colors, finding that perfect dress, or tasting cake samples, you need to set your wedding budget.
+So that means you need to set your wedding budget before doing the fun stuff like choosing your colors, finding that perfect dress, and even choosing affordable wedding rings.
 You and your betrothed should agree on an overall dollar figure that you can easily afford by combining your resources.

 Once you’ve established the total amount of money that you’re working with, you need to determine and rank your wedding priorities.
 Knowing what’s important, you can create a detailed spending plan that gives you the most joy for your hard-earned cash.
 For example, if you could care less about designer wedding invitations, but you absolutely must have orchids as part of your decor, you should plan to spend more on flowers.
 Every element of your wedding should be a line item on your budget with either a dollar amount or percentage of the total funds available allotted to it.